Shawn Oakman: Bismarck Bucks

 On March 8, 2018 Oakman signed with the Bismarck Bucks of Champions Indoor Football.

+The Spring League

 On April 6, 2019, Oakman signed with The Spring League and was assigned to the Austin Generals.
+He helped lead the Austin Generals to win the 2019 TSL regular season title.

 West Virginia Roughriders

 In June 2019, Shawn Oakman signed with the West Virginia Roughriders of the American Arena League.

-XFL

 Los Angeles Wildcats

 On October 16, 2019, Oakman was drafted to the Los Angeles Wildcats of the XFL.
 He was waived on December 17, 2019.
 The Wildcats re-signed Oakman on January 24, 2020.
 In his debut game, Oakman had a sack and a pass deflected.
 He had his contract terminated when the league suspended operations on April 10, 2020.